BOOKING A TRIP

 Before booking, please take time to look at our information about preparing for a trip.

 Notice that some trips may be marked family trip.
 If so, these are being run in the daytime during school holidays and are aimed at children with their parents or guardians.

-You can also use this page to send trip enquiries, to check an existing booking or to cancel reserved trips.
+You can also use pages on this site to send trip enquiries, to check an existing booking or to cancel reserved trips.
 We also show the Safety Guidelines that you will receive before your trip and you can also download guidance on preparing for trips; please read these and the safety guidelines carefully.

 You can also read and download our FAQs (Frequently Asked Questions).

-If you have booked a trip but not yet made a donation, the trip is unconfirmed.
+If you have booked a trip that required a donation but not yet made a donation, the trip is unconfirmed.
 You can make a donation here for an unconfirmed trip.

-You will need to send a donation (£8 per person) in order to get confirmation of your booking.
-You will be taken to the PayPal payment page after reserving your place.
+If you need to send a donation in order to get confirmation of your booking, you will be taken to the PayPal payment page after reserving your place.
 If you have to cancel, we will refund the donation provided you let us know BEFORE THE DAY OF THE TRIP.

 Visitors who do not arrive at least fifteen (15) minutes before the trip time may lose their place.
 Please be on time.
 We will not wait for you!